adamdjbrett/nabpr/_posts/2021-09-16-nabpr-annual-meeting-cfp-belmont-university.md

 ---
 layout: page
 subheadline: "Call for Papers"
-title: "NABPR Region-at-Large Call for Papers"
+title: "NABPR Call for Papers"
 teaser: "National Association of Baptist Professors of Religion Annual Meeting at Belmont University, Nashville, TN, May 23 – 25, 2022"
-meta_description: "2021 Meeting of the National Association of Baptist Professors of Religion Region-at-Large in conjunction with the 2021 College Theology Society Annual Convention, Spring Hill College, Mobile, Alabama, June 3-5, 2021"
+meta_description: "2021 Meeting of the National Association of Baptist Professors of Religion at Belmont University"
 categories:
   - CFP
 tags: